crosstype/node-html-markdown/README.md

 Custom translators are an advanced option to allow handling certain elements a specific way.

-These can be modified via the `nhm.translators` property, or added during creation.
+These can be modified via the `NodeHtmlMarkdown#translators` property, or added during creation.

 __For detail on how to use them see__: